-The day on the sacred Tirumala hills begins with the Suprabhatha seva, wherein all the Vedic scholars, all the Brahmins, all the Archakas, all the Purohiths and all the Jeeyangars, belonging to the Tirumala Tirupati Devasthanam (TTD)
+The day on sacred Tirumala hills begins with the Suprabhatha seva, wherein all the Vedic scholars, all the Brahmins, Archakas, Purohiths and Jeeyangars belonging to the Tirumala Tirupati Devasthanam (TTD),

-However, there are many unknown facts the devotees need to know about Sri Venkateswara Suprabhatam and also about the hidden message of the verses or the slokas or the stanzas, presented in this great work of poetic art, is conveying.
+However, there are many unknown facts the devotees need to know about Sri Venkateswara Suprabhatam and also about the hidden messages of the verses or the slokas or the stanzas – presented in this great work of poetic art – are conveying.

 Fact Number One

-Sri Venkateswara Suprabhatham was written by Pratvada Bhayankara Sri Anantacharya, who is also known as Anangaracharyar and P.B.Annan, in the year 1430 A.D..
-He was an ardent disciple of Sri Manavala Mamuni, who had earlier in his life had written another great work of poetic art, Sri Ranganatha Suprabhatham.
+Sri Venkateswara Suprabhatham was written by Prativada Bhayankara Sri Anantacharya, who is also known as Anangaracharyar and P.B.Annan, in the year 1430 A.D..
+He was an ardent disciple of Sri Manavala Mamuni, who had, earlier in his life, written another great work of poetic art, Sri Ranganatha Suprabhatham.

 Fact Number Two

 In all, Sri Venkateswara Suprabhatham consists of four parts totaling a number of 70 Slokas..

 1).
 Suprabhatham means, “Auspicious Morning” and consists of 29 Slokas..
 The divine process of waking up the holy Lord everyday begins with the recitation of these 29 Slokas.